nootanghimire/mozilla-nepal.org/README.md

 mozilla-nepal-website
 =====================

 This will be mozilla nepal website.
-Backend: PHP/MySQL/Apache.
-Frontend: Open Web Standards ;)
+To be built using open web :)